 Clutter may be a part of life, but that doesn’t mean that you have to look at it all the time.
 Luckily, there are lots of ways to make your home appear organized with everything properly stored away and decluttered without actually being any of those things.

 Reorganize your bookshelves.
-Then add a shade in the front to hide items you don’t want anyone else to see.
+Keep your most decorative items on display while adding a roller shade to hide the not so attractive items you don’t want anyone else to see.
+I can think of so many cool ways I could use this in my home…especially for the kids’ rooms!
 Doesn’t it look elegant?

 via Better Homes and Gardens